 The Oklahoma Mesonet consists of over 100 automated observing stations that continuously monitor numerous important weather and soil variables.
 The Oklahoma Mesonet Program is administered jointly by the University of Oklahoma and Oklahoma State University.

-South Central Climate Adaptation Science Center
+South Central Climate Adaptation Science Center (SC CASC)